m-kupiec/compendium-react/README.md

 # Reducers

+Definition:

+"named after the `reduce()` operation that you can perform on arrays. . . .
+The function you pass to `reduce` is known as a “reducer”.
+It takes the *result so far* and the *current item*, then it returns the *next result*.
+React reducers are an example of the same idea: they take the *state so far* and the *action*, and return the *next state*.
+In this way, they accumulate actions over time into state." ([React](https://react.dev/learn/extracting-state-logic-into-a-reducer))

+Usage:

 > To convert from `useState` to `useReducer`:
 > 1. Dispatch actions from event handlers.
 > 2. Write a reducer function that returns the next state for a given state and action.